 - Seattle, Washington

 Hi, Michele.
 Are you sure it's paint?
-A decorative technique often used for brass is to darken the object with an oxidizing agent like Liver Of Sulphur [linked by editor to product info at Mister Art] or Brass Darkening Solution [linked by editor to product info at Rockler], then buff the most exposed surfaces (the highlights), leaving the recesses blackened.
+A decorative technique often used for brass is to darken the object with an oxidizing agent like Liver of Sulphur [linked by editor to product info at Amazon] or Brass Darkening Solution [linked by editor to product info at Rockler], then buff the most exposed surfaces (the highlights), leaving the recesses blackened.
 Maybe you can buff the highlights rather than chemical cleaning the piece?

 Ted Mooney, P.E.
 RET

 I tried the ketchup and some steel wool [linked by editor to product info at Rockler] on a 100 year old brass Russian Samovar.
 It worked great!
 Thanks, Sue.Sue A [last name deleted for privacy by Editor]